27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression)

 XII.
 Education and Prevention Programs

 XIII.
-Assistance for Victims of Sexual Misconduct, Discrimination, and Harassment: Rights and Options
+Assistance in Cases of Sexual Misconduct, Discrimination, and Harassment: Rights and Options

 XIV.
-Resources for Victims of Sexual Misconduct, Discrimination, and Harassment
+Resources for Parties Involved in Sexual Misconduct, Discrimination, and Harassment

 XVI.
 Consensual Relationships